ElrohiFilmon/cpp/database/README.md

 5. **Main Function**
     - Initializes an integer value n for size to pass it.
-    - Call the functions read and display
+    - Call the functions write and display
-    - Pass n as an argument for call and display functions
+    - Pass n as an argument for write and display functions

 ## Limitations and Possible Improvements